 |Oh poor little Nemo.
 Eating at All you can eat, you probably ate him.
 Or a goldfish or two.|

 Personally I never like to read the instructions at each sushi restaurant.
 They are all different.
-Some had orange plates which meant wasabi already added, and if you add more you are about to experience a burning sensation of death (or close to it).
+Some had orange plates which meant Wasabi already added, and if you add more you are about to experience a burning sensation of death (or close to it).
 If the plate was white, it meant no wasabi added, add a little till your heart’s content.
 Mine was content quite fast.

-As such I would just add a little in my soy sauce and mix it around.
+As such, I would just add a little in my soy sauce and mix it around.
 That way I thought I would get enough either way.
 The general consensus is that Wasabi is there to kill parasites that may be remaining.
-Bad news for those that are eating all you can eat, on top of cheap sushi that is probably not kept to the correct temperature your fake wasabi isn't killing parasites.
-I generally equate cheap sushi with guaranteed diarrhoea “Or your money back.”
+Bad news for those that are eating all you can eat, on top of cheap sushi that is probably not kept to the correct temperature the fake Wasabi isn't killing parasites.
+I generally equate cheap sushi with guaranteed diarrhea “Or your money back.”
 Anyways, I had a Mexican-American friend and he loved to go out to sushi with me.
 He was also somewhat cheap like me as well.
 Since he knew I enjoyed a cheap sushi place in town he often joined me.
 (Which I mentioned in previous blogpost called Akindo).
 He liked his food spicy, as I'm sure most Mexicans do.
-I saw him fill his plate with Wasabi a few times and munch down like it was a freakin enchilada (I can't remember what an enchilada is but go with it).
+I saw him fill his plate with Wasabi a few times and munch down like it was a freaking enchilada (I can't remember what an enchilada is but go with it).
 His eyes didn't water, but he did seem a bit spacey.
 When I asked him if he was about to order another plate he would often respond “Nah the Wasabi is so good, I love that tingling sensation”.
 When my bill came to about 1500 yen or $15 his would come to $5.
 I never asked him how things went south of the border upon extraction but I would imagine tingly as well.
 If it was anything close to the pain of it burning my tear ducts I wouldn't equate it with being enjoyable by any means.

 |On the whole Inception theme and a word of caution, DON'T MESS WITH CHUCK NORRIS!|